Run Docker Containers with Portainer – 2 Easy Steps

 Manage Docker Containers with Portainer on Umbrel OS

-Now follow the steps below to complete this guide.
+Now follow the steps below to Run Docker Containers with Portainer.

 Step 1 – Environment Setup in Portainer

-To start your Docker container management with Portainer, you must set up an environment that loads the containerization system from your local Docker environment in which Portainer is running.
+To start your Docker container management with Portainer, you must set up an environment that loads the containerization system from the local Docker environment in which Portainer is running.
 So we select the primary environment that is running.

 Environment Setup in Portainer